wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ```

-    You'll notice a red line under `ReflectionToStringBuilder`. this is because we have to add `org.apache.commons.lang3` as a dependency.
+    You'll notice a red line under `ReflectionToStringBuilder`.
+This is because we have to add `org.apache.commons.lang3` as a dependency.
 Open up the `build.gradle` file, and add this line to the dependencies section:
     ```java
     compile('org.apache.commons:commons-lang3:3.5')
     ```

     To make sure that Eclipse knows about the new packages we added to
     the buld, go to the `gradle tasks` tab in the bottom pane, navigate to the `ide/eclipse` gradle task and right click on it and choose `Run gradle tasks`.
 Then right-click on the project in the project explorer,
     close the project, and then open it again.
-We will do this several times over the course of the DevCamp.
+Open `ApplicationProperties.java` and verify that `ReflectionToStringBuilder` no longer has the red line under it, indicating that the import is resolved properly.
+We will do this process several times over the course of the DevCamp.

     Let's take a look at `src/main/resources/application.yml`.
 This is a configuration file that sets up the parameters that we want to import into the application.
 For example, this line:
     ```java